tonypdmtr/data/README.md

 Re-create database by running the command:

-sql < database.sql
+sql database.db < database.sql

+where
-where SQL is your actual SQLite3 path and DATABASE.SQL is whatever file your downloaded.
+ * SQL is your actual SQLite3 path,
+ * DATABASE.DB is the whatever file you want to name your database, and
+ * DATABASE.SQL is the file you downloaded.